The Environment Has Fallen Victim to PPE Pollution

 However, the adverse effects of the pandemic are not limited to us.
 It has had a detrimental impact on our environment, which has fallen victim to an increase in single-use plastics.

 The story of plastic pollution is not new.
-Still, the influx of single-use plastics we use during the pandemic to keep safe (such as disposable masks, plastic gloves, plastic cutlery for take-out, plastic shopping bags) has resulted in our landfills and lakes being polluted at never-before-seen levels.
+Still, the influx of single-use plastics we use during the pandemic to keep safe (such as disposable masks, plastic gloves, plastic cutlery for take-out, and plastic shopping bags) has resulted in our landfills and lakes being polluted at never-before-seen levels.

 The Problem With Disposable PPE